Termination of Employment

 Waiving rights to notice

-7. Either party may waive his rights to notice but an employee cannot be required to "contract out" of his statutory rights.
-The party who waives their rights will not receive any compensation for the rights to notice that he has waived).
+7. Either party may waive their rights to notice but an employee cannot be required to "contract out" of their statutory rights.
+The party who waives their rights will not receive any compensation for the rights to notice that they have waived).
 Either party may make or accept payment in lieu of notice.

 Fixed Term Contracts (FTC) (see also Guidance note 8 - Fixed Term Contracts)